gematik/app-Authenticator/facade-poc/README.md

 # Motivation
- This repository shows a simple set up for a facade implementation with re-authentication.
+ This set up shows a simple facade implementation with re-authentication.

 ## Components
 * server